 3. Exonerated - Officer(s) actions were lawful and proper.

-A review of the Internal Affairs complaints during calendar year 2011 revealed there were ten complaints filed with the police department.
-This was one less than 2010 and four fewer than 2009.
-The complaints received in 2011 involved eight different employees, with two employees receiving two complaints each.
+A review of the Internal Affairs complaints during calendar year 2012 revealed there were nine complaints filed with the police department.
+This was one more than 2011 and one less than 2010.
+The complaints received in 2012 involved fifteen different employees, with one employee receiving two complaints.

 The following is a breakdown of the complaints by unit and division: